jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

    ex:WhatMakesPicturePersonalShape
   ) .
 ```
-]
+], caption: [SHACL description using logical constrained components]
+) <fig:logical-constrained-components>

-In this case, a query engine could cache the evaluation result of `ex:Picture`.
+As an example, for the case described in @fig:logical-constrained-components, a query engine could cache the evaluation result of `ex:Picture`.
-Optimizations like this could likely be automated.
+Optimizations in the descriptions like this could likely be automated.

 ==== Filter Collections on Save Condition